gansm/finalcut/doc/getting-started.md

              [AC_MSG_ERROR([libfinal not found!])])
 ```

-Initiate the build system with the following command:
+Initialize the build system with:
 ```bash
 autoreconf --install
 ```